FJF616/Sprint-Challenge--Processes-and-Scheduling/README.md

 **Blocked: a process is blocked when it is triggered by an external event such as user input, mismatched or missing hardware, errors etc.**
 **Terminated: A process is terminated when it is either finished with execution, or has been killed.**
 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
 **This happens when a process hasn't terminated correctly and still remains on the process table.
-This usually occurs when a child process goes into ready state until the parent process signals its exit status.**
+This usually occurs when a child process goes into ready state until the parent process signals its exit status, however it can get stuck like this if the parent process exits prematurely.**
 3. Describe the job of the Scheduler in the OS in general.
 **The Scheduler is sort of like a switchboard operator.
 It designates hardware assignments with thier computational counterparts such as processes, threads and flows.**
 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.